manasa7958/Projects/Readme-ps0.md

 # PS0: Hello SFML

 ## Contact
-Name:
+Name: Manasa Praveen

-Section:
+Section: 202

-Time to Complete:
+Time to Complete: 2 hours

 ## Description
-Explain what the project is supposed to do.
+The project is supposed to be a basic sfml project, that requires students to build a sprite (movable object) and program it to move and respond to keystrokes.

 ### Features
-Describe what your major decisions were and why you did things that way.
+I think one of the major decisions I had to make for this project was brainstorming a special feature.
+I had to think really hard about what I wanted to add to my sprite.
+Additionally, I also had a bit of trouble setting up my Ubuntu on my mac and had to figure out programs and substitutes that I can install to make things work for me.
+For example, Ubuntu cannot be installed on my laptop so I had to download UTM and set up a Linux virtual system on there.
+Homebrew also does not work on the Ubuntu (ARM64) so I had to work around that to make sure I was still able to run my code.

 ### Extra Feature
 Describe anything special you did.
 This is required to earn points.